Buy a Suit in Bangkok: Ultimate First-Timer’s Guide

 The fitting sessions separate adequate custom tailoring from truly exceptional work.
 When you buy a suit in Bangkok, expect at least two fittings, with the best tailors often incorporating three or even four sessions to ensure absolute precision.
 Understanding what happens at each fitting and how to communicate effectively during these sessions helps achieve the perfect final product.

 Expect your tailor to mark adjustments directly on the fabric with chalk or pins during this fitting.
 They might mark the sleeves to be shortened, pin the waist to be taken in, or adjust where the collar sits on your neck.
 This is your opportunity to provide feedback about fit and comfort.
 If something feels too tight, too loose, or simply uncomfortable, speak up immediately.
-It’s much easier to make corrections at this stage than after the suit is completed.
+It is much easier to make corrections at this stage than after the suit is completed.

 The second fitting occurs after your tailor has made the adjustments marked during the first session.
 The suit now appears much more finished, with most construction completed.
 This fitting focuses on fine-tuning rather than major adjustments.
 Sleeve length might be tweaked by a quarter inch, trouser length perfected, or minor alterations made to improve drape and comfort.
 If everything looks and feels right, this might be your final fitting before the completed suit.